RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 ## Introduction

-- Course starting on 6/14 is targeted at leaders of leaders
+- Course starting on 6/14 is targeted at leaders of leaders in a department

 ## Course Objective(s)